 9. All injuries must be reported to the coach and to the Athletic Trainer.

 10. Take pride in being a student-athlete at S. S. Seward Institute.

-Responsibilities of the Parent:
+B. Responsibilities of the Parent:

 Parents are expected to meet the following expectations: